remotion-dev/remotion/packages/docs/docs/cli/compositions.md

 ### `--quiet`, `--q`

-Only prints the composition ID, one per line, and nothing else.
+Only prints the composition IDs, separated by a space.